LukasGalliker/ese2013-team9/README.md

 	6. Pull request should be merged only, if all team members have commented with +1 to give their vote, if this is the case the responsible for the pull request can merge the change into the projects master branch
 	7. Do the merging of pull request in the original repository via the web frontend, so nobody would have to fork the "real/original" repository and thus maybe make unintentional changes
 	8. For faster testing, it would be very handy if everybody could compile an actual .apk package that can be tested on a real device!

+#### Synchronizing the original repository with your fork
+	1. Terminal > cd to local project directory on your computer, check with "git status"
+	2. Make an alias of the original project "git remote add original https://github.com/ese-unibe-ch/ese2013-team9.git"
+	3. Get the files from the original repository to your local repository with "git fetch original"
+	4. Merge the original with the local repository "git merge original/master"
+	5. Push the changes to your own online repository/fork "git push origin master"
 - Eclipse
 	- We want a multilanguage app, all strings should always be translated to german and english in their respecitve folders (res/values for english, res/values-de for german)
 	- To work with fragments seems a bit more complicated (initially) but is for sure a more mvc and best practice way [Tutorial](http://www.cs.dartmouth.edu/~campbell/cs65/lecture08/lecture08.html)